Option - Second and Final Years

 - be able to critically reflect on understandings of the crises faced by human societies;

-- be able to design an intervention into the processes which are precipitating, or emerging from, contemporary crises;
+- be able to design a response to processes which are precipitating or emerging out of contemporary crises;

 Weeks 9 - 10: Outcomes

 - Revision and reflection: 'success', 'impact', and 'survival'.

 1 x 2500 word (written or creative 'equivalent' length) project (50%)

 1 x 1500-word or 3x 500-word reflection(s) (30%)

 Please note: Module availability and staffing may change year on year depending on availability and other operational factors.
 The School for Cross-faculty Studies makes no guarantee that any modules will be offered in a particular year, or that they will necessarily be taught by the staff listed on this page.